smarthomeNG/plugins/sonos/README.md

 Sonos:
     class_name: Sonos
     class_path: plugins.sonos
-    # tts: true                       # default:  false
+    # tts: true                          # optional, default:  false
-    # local_webservice_path: /tmp/tts # default:  empty [If 'tts' is enabled, this option is mandatory.
-All tts files
+    # local_webservice_path: /tmp/tts    # optional, default:  empty.
+If 'tts' is enabled, this option is mandatory.
-    #                                             will be stored here.]
+                                         # All tts files will be stored here.
-    # webservice_ip: 192.168.1.40     # default:  automatic [You can set a specific ip address.
+    # webservice_ip: 192.168.1.40        # optional, default:  automatic.
+You can set a specific ip address.
-    #                                             If you're using a docker container, you have to set the host ip address here.]
+                                         # If you're using a docker container, you have to set the host
+                                         # ip address here.
-    # webservice_port: 23500          # default:  23500
+    # webservice_port: 23500             # optional, default:  23500
-    # discover_cycle: 120             # default:  120 [in seconds]
+    # discover_cycle: 120                # optional, default:  120 (in seconds)
+    # speaker_ips:                       # optional.
+You can set static IP addresses for your Sonos speaker.
+This
+    #   - 192.168.1.10                   # will disable auto-discovery.
+This is useful if you're using a
+    #   - 192.168.1.77                   # containerized environment with restricted network access.
 ```

 After that you have to create an item configuration file under ```/usr/local/smarthome/items```, e.g. ```sonos.yaml```.
 You can use the full-featured example configuration in the example sub folder.
 Just change the [Sonos UID](#uid) to your